rinalds98/artful-visions/README.md

     - the button that brings the user back to the products page works as intended.

 - **Profile**
-    - If the user adds personal information to the profile and clicks 'update information' the information is saved and it shows up at checkout next time the user wants to purchase something.
+    - If the user adds personal information to the profile and clicks 'update information' the information is saved and it shows up at checkout the next time the user wants to purchase something.
     - A user can see previous orders that they have put through.
 Clicking on the order will reveal the order summary page.
     - If the user adds a testimonial, it will be sent to the admin panel where it can be either confirmed (to be added to the homepage) or deleted.

 - **Product Management / Edit Product**
     - If a superuser tries to add a product it won't allow to add a product without Name and description.
     - if product 'has sizes' hasn't been checked:
-        - If price is added in the first section then this will be displayed.
+        - If the price is added in the first section then this will be displayed.
     - if product 'has sizes' has been checked:
-        - If size and price gets added to the product sizes section they will be displayed.
+        - If size and price get added to the product sizes section they will be displayed.
         - If you add 2 of the same sizes.
 Both will be displayed but only the first price will be displayed no matter which of the duplicate sizes is selected.
         - individual sizes can be deleted.

 - **Discount Codes**
     - Discount codes are added via the admin panel.
-    - if a user inputs a invalid discount code a error message will be displayed.
+    - if a user inputs an invalid discount code an error message will be displayed.
     - If a user inputs a valid discount code a confirmation message will be displayed.
     - The discount will appear on the checkout page with a percentage.
     - On the checkout success page (order summary) If a discount code is used - It will show the code used and the discount percentage applied.